babyfish-ct/graphql-provider/doc/kimmer.md

 # Kimmer: [immer](https://github.com/immerjs/immer) for kotlin

-Kotlin's data class is not powerful.
+Kotlin's data class does not match the goal of this framework.
 For better development experience, we introduce [https://github.com/immerjs/immer](https://github.com/immerjs/immer) for Kotlin

 ## 1. User defines immutate data model
 ```kt